tst-git/Tasklist/README.md

 # Features
 Following features are included to this first version:
   - Displaying all tasks in the list view.
+  - Viewing details of a task.
-  - Adding a new task to list.
+  - Adding a new task to the list.
   - Deleting a task.
   - Editing a task:
      * priority (task will be moved to right position in the list when priority changes)